-France was among the first countries to regulate online poker in Europe – and unfortunately, local lawmakers opted for a semi-fenced market solution.
+France was among the first countries to regulate real money online poker in Europe – and unfortunately, local lawmakers opted for a semi-fenced market solution.
 As a result, players from France are allowed to play only on locally regulated sites, but French operators are still free to offer their services to people from all over Europe.

 This kind of approach benefits the French government and certain French businesses.
 However, it is also harmful to international businesses, who are put in a lose-lose situation as soon as they decide to enter the local market.

 Either they allow players from abroad to join their French site, thereby creating additional competition for their own international platform, or they box French players in, cutting them off from the rest of Europe.